Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 You may have noticed growing up, how negativity your father spoke of others.

 You were dependent on them because you were a child, they seemed powerful because you were powerless, this is normal.

-You’ll not know who you truly are, as your father will have walked all over or not even let you create your own boundaries, they’ll have pushed you into who they wanted you to be.
+You’ll not know who you indeed are, as your father will have walked all over or not even let you create your own boundaries, they’ll have pushed you into who they wanted you to be.